 Are the buyers smart?
 Many are doing it profitably, and not just by speculation, but by avoiding local economic disasters or by purchasing ~cough~ goods not otherwise available to them.
 I think the vast majority of the losers are speculators, and that's fine by me.
 They surely help inflate the value, but I don't believe they're responsible for its viability.

-Whoops, sorry for the essay.Chill out, snowflake.
+Whoops, sorry for the essay.See you, space cowboy.

 It also doesn't have any levers that can be pulled to control the supply (e.g. interest rates, quantitative easing).
 It's interesting though.You can't inspire people with facts- Small Gods